 The other observation we’ll make is this: We are mystified why more companies don’t offer storage under the seat, where it can easily be accessed by the person sitting in the chair.

 Especially in NOVA’s’ case, given the presence of the crossbars under the seat, it seems that it would be a trivial matter to hook a basket or some type of removable storage compartment there, but alas, no such option is available.
-We can’t penalize the company for its absence though since so few companies offer storage under the seat, but we sure wish more of them did!
+Since so few companies offer storage under the seat, we can’t penalize the company for its absence, but we sure wish more of them did!

 There are plenty of after-market enhancements and add-ons available for both wheelchairs and transport chairs.
 And although the NOVA HD isn’t the least expensive model you can buy, even when you factor in whatever “extras” you want to add after making your purchase, you’ll still have a relatively modest investment, overall, which is a good thing.

-Also note that the footrests swing away, enabling you to maneuver the chair quite close to a table, so you can enjoy a dinner out or in with the family without having to transfer out of the 332 and into a dining chair.
+Also, note that the footrests swing away, enabling you to maneuver the chair quite close to a table, so you can enjoy dinner out or in with the family without having to transfer out of the 332 and into a dining chair.

 Handles Well on a Variety of Terrains

-Some transport chairs utilize same-sized wheels, front, and back (usually 8” in diameter).
+Some transport chairs utilize same-sized wheels, front and back (usually 8” in diameter).
 The problem that these chairs have is that they are wretched when it comes to handling anything other than smooth, flat terrain.
-A chair with all 8” wheels will sometimes even struggle on the plush carpet inside your home, and the moment you encounter bumpy outdoor terrain, they’re absolutely terrible.
+A chair with all 8” wheels will sometimes even struggle on the plush carpet inside your home.
+The moment you encounter bumpy outdoor terrain, they’re absolutely terrible.

 From a practical perspective, that means if you enjoy gardening, exploring your property, or an afternoon at the park, this chair can handle most of the terrains you’re likely to encounter.
 Granted, it may give your assistant a bit of a workout, but the chair is surely more than capable of navigating through it!

-The company prides itself on its “Feather Touch” locking handbrakes, and to NOVA’s credit, they are both adjustable and very responsive, making handling a wide range of terrains that much easier.
+The company prides itself on its “Feather Touch” locking handbrakes.
+To NOVA’s credit, they are both adjustable and very responsive, making handling a wide range of terrains much easier.

-The brakes can be locked or unlocked with a touch, so if you’ve reached your destination and wanted to sit a while, or need to transfer out of the chair, you can do so with ease, and without worrying that the chair will slip away from you.
+The brakes can be locked or unlocked with a touch, so if you’ve reached your destination and want to sit a while or need to transfer out of the chair, you can do so with ease and without worrying that the chair will slip away from you.